Automakers feel China heat as buyers burnt by stocks rout desert showrooms

 A Ford spokeswoman said production adjustments are normal even with only a few days and weeks of lead time.
 Any adjustments are in accordance with supplier contracts, she said.

-While optimism is in short supply, Honda Motor Co (7267.T) and Toyota Motor Corp (7203.T) have shown one way forward, hoisting sales thanks to recent launches of new, ever-popular SUVs.
+While optimism is in short supply, Honda Motor Co and Toyota Motor Corp have shown one way forward, hoisting sales thanks to recent launches of new, ever-popular SUVs.

-Additional reporting by Winni Zhou, Norihiko Shirouzu and Beijing newsroom; Editing by Kenneth Maxwell
+Additional reporting by Beijing newsroom and Norihiko Shirouzu; Editing by Kenneth Maxwell